cbradyatnu/groupone/README.md

 # groupone
 Repo for Summer Institute <b>Group One</b>

-<b>clone</b> this repository onto your computer by typing (or copy-pasting) the following into a terminal window...
+You can <b>clone</b> this repository onto your computer by typing (or copy-pasting) the following into a terminal window...

 >git clone https://github.com/cbradyatnu/groupone.git